truongconghiep/SFND_2D_Feature_Tracking/writeup.md

+---

 [//]: # (Image References)

-[SHITOMASI detector]: ./images/evaluation/Shitomasi detector.png "Shitomasi detector"
+[image1]: ./images/evaluation/Shitomasi detector.png "Shitomasi detector"

+---
 ### 1. Data buffer optimization

 To load images efficiently and prevent pushing the memory to its limits a ring buffer is implemented.
 This buffer is a FIFO (first in first out) buffer, which takes a new incoming image while drops the most old image out.
 The buffer size in this project is set to 2, that means the buffer can hold 2 images at the same time.
 [Implementation code](https://github.com/truongconghiep/SFND_2D_Feature_Tracking/blob/bfc5777227cdbdf56d30a30c00a31d162d60c63a/src/MidTermProject_Camera_Student.cpp#L65)